rust-lang/book/src/ch05-01-defining-structs.md

 Note that the `black` and `origin` values are different types, because they’re instances of different tuple structs.
-Each struct you define is its own type, even though the fields within the struct have the same types.
+Each struct you define is its own type, even though the fields within the struct might have the same types.
 For example, a function that takes a parameter of type `Color` cannot take a `Point` as an argument, even though both types are made up of three `i32` values.
-Otherwise, tuple struct instances behave like tuples: you can destructure them into their individual pieces, you can use a `.` followed by the index to access an individual value, and so on.
+Otherwise, tuple struct instances are similar to tuples in that you can destructure them into their individual pieces, and you can use a `.` followed by the index to access an individual value.

 ### Unit-Like Structs Without Any Fields